gianmarco-mameli/docker-certbot-dns-ionos/README.md

 ## Next steps

-- push README to DockerHUB
 - enable/disable supercronic if needed, for use with external scheduler
 - better separation of Harbor and DockerHUB publish
+- add other parameters to certbot

 Any idea is welcome :)